-3. After Action Reports
+3. After-Action Reports

 After action reports will be made following termination of any emergency, or other action in which the ESF-1 elements were involved.
-The primary agency will submit a report to the County Emergency Management Divison, which will include the following:
+The primary agencies will submit a report to Greenville County Emergency Management, which will include the following:

 - a.
 Type and scope of action completed - b.
 Elements of the ESF-1 that were involved - c.
-Nature and extent of any further public assistance required
+Nature and extent of any further public assistance required - B. Logistics